The influence of slavery on US Elections

 4) Control how votes are counted: plurality, Electoral College, 3/5ths Compromise.

-5) Obstruct change to preserve slavery and an elite class of the "opulent" through institutionalized impediments, still in place, starting with Article V of the Constitution. "our government ought to secure the permanent interests of the country against innovation."
+5) Obstruct change to preserve slavery and an elite class of the "opulent" through institutionalized impediments, still in place, starting with Article V of the Constitution. ""

 "If you don't have a seat at the table, you're probably on the menu." - Sen. Elizabeth Warren